 University Police issue keys only for the lower campus buildings, off-campus properties, academic offices, facilities, and the Student Center.
 All residence hall keys are issued and maintained by the Residence Life and Housing staff.
 The following is the Worcester State key issuance and return policy:

 - Once the keys are received and individual orders or hardware replacements are completed, the “requestor” will be contacted by University Police.
-The individual who will be assigned the “new” key must visit the University Police offices in person to sign for the key.
-A designee will be allowed to pick up orders for the department, if the request is sent in writing by the department chair or director to email@example.com.
+The individual who will be assigned the “new” key must visit the University Police office in person to sign for the key.
+A designee will be allowed to pick up orders for the department, if the request is sent in writing by the department chair or director to firstname.lastname@example.org.

 - Information associated with the key, such as person assigned, location, lock number, and number of keys issued, will be entered into a key database by University Police.